BarakaIan/The-Hero-Squad/README.md

 Run the project on live server.

 ## BDD
+Create a squad Enter size of the squad.

+Enter name of the squad

+Enter cause of the squad

+Add hero to the squad

+Enter name the hero,   Enter age of the hero,      Enter power of the hero,    Enter weakness of the hero

 ## Bugs
 Currently there are no bugs but i will keep it updated with the latest trends.